Icelandic Christmas folklore

 These Christmas-related folktales first appeared around the 17th century and displayed some variation based on region and age.
-In modern times these characters have taken on slightly more benevolent roles.
+In modern times, these characters have taken on slightly more benevolent roles.

 History

 Origins

 The first mention of the Yule Lads can be found in the 17th-century Poem of Grýla.
 Grýla had appeared in older tales as a troll but had not been linked to Christmas before.
 She is described as a hideous being who is the mother of the gigantic Yule Lads, a menace to children.

 Early on, the number and depiction of the Yule Lads varied greatly depending on location.
 They were used to frighten children into good behaviour, similar to the bogeyman.
 The King of Denmark objected to their use as a disciplinary tool.
+In 1746, the use of the Yule Lads myths to overly instill fear in children was officially banned, leading to the myths being made more benign.

 In the late 18th century, a poem mentions 13 of them.
 In the mid-19th century, author Jón Árnason drew inspiration from the Brothers Grimm and began collecting folktales.
 His 1862 collection is the first mention of the names of the Yule Lads.

 In 1932, the poem "Yule Lads" was published as a part of the popular poetry book Christmas is Coming (Jólin koma) by Icelandic poet Jóhannes úr Kötlum.
 The poem was popular and established what is now considered the canonical 13 Yule Lads, their names, and their personalities.